zhudotexe/kani/docs/index.rst

 over the parts of the control flow that matter, making it the perfect choice for NLP researchers, hobbyists, and developers alike.

+kani comes with support for OpenAI models and LLaMA v2 out of the box, with a model-agnostic framework to add support for many more.

 .. todo information about the paper and citations

 Features